0xMgwan/NedaPay-merchant/README.md

 ## Features

+- **Generate Unique Payment Links:**
+  - Unique links for merchants & creators to send to their customers with specified amounts & QR codes
+  - Stored onchain & receive instant notifications to payer & merchant once paid

 - **Aerodrome DEX Integration:**
   - Robust, direct integration with Aerodrome for on-chain swaps.
   - Supports both stable and volatile pools, with automatic pool selection.
   - Accurate quote fetching and swap execution, using the official Aerodrome router and factory addresses.
   - All token amounts and outputs are formatted with the correct decimals for each stablecoin.

+- **Track growth, performance & Analytics:**
+  - Track growth with payments from all local stablecoins integrated, daily revenue, payment methods used and customer behavior
+  - Analyze business analytics and export them for further analysis e.g AI analysis

 - **Multi-Wallet Support:**
   - Connect with MetaMask or Coinbase Wallet (via wagmi connectors).